anymod/guide/docs/guide/image-gallery.md

 ## How it works

-Anymod lets you easily add image galleries to any page.
+AnyMod lets you easily add image galleries to any page.

 Images can be replaced and rearranged by anyone on your team, with no coding knowledge needed.